DanEngelbrecht/longtail/README.md

 Also, it only has two forms of storage - disk and memory, it does not have http, S3, GCS or any other fancy stuff in it.

 This has been an active choice, as the library is writting in C99 for ultimate portability some sacrifices had to be done.
 It has minimal dependencies and no complicated build system but it is written so adding other storage mechanisms or exchanging hashing or other parts are reasonably easy.

-I'm also tinkering with a Golang wrapper for the library which I also intend to open source if I don't end up adding it to this repo.